The US promoted Health Maintenance Organizations (HMOs), and people wanted HMOs to be a part of the Medicare program.

 - Medicare Advantage plans are thought to be designed so that the sickest people choose Traditional Medicare by optimizing benefits in such a way.

 In Traditional Medicare, there’s an incentive to over serve as the more patients you see and bill for procedures, the more you get paid.
-While, in Medicare Advantage, the insurers have a fixed capitation per individual, so they have an incentive to underserve to keep costs under capitation.
+While, in MA, the insurers have a fixed capitation per individual, so they have an incentive to underserve to keep costs under capitation.

-Enrollees in Medicare Advantage may have to pay a monthly premium in addition to Original Medicare Part B (but this depends on the population demographics of that region).
+Enrollees in MA may have to pay a monthly premium in addition to Original Medicare Part B (but this depends on the population demographics of that region).

 In 2013, Medicare Advantage enrollees consisted of 14.4 million Americans (28% of all Medicare beneficiaries.)
 This is a 30% increase from 11.1 million in 2010.